parthoCarleton/Group_C_ipsiFramework/README.md

 ### Developer Reference :
 It introduce's to usability and services that are being offered by the IPSI library intended for Linux developer, aimed to use inter-process communication feature for two-way application interaction.\
 [Developer-Reference](https://github.com/parthoCarleton/Group_C_ipsiFramework/wiki/Developer-Reference)

+# License
+This project is licensed under the GPL 3.0 License - see the LICENSE.md file for details

+# Acknowledgements
+This project was developed under Dr. Cristina Ruiz Martin's guidance